hackclub/jams/jams/singles/online-store/en-US.md

 ---

-Once your finished, click the present icon on the top right corner (looks like a play button) and enjoy the show!
+Once you're finished, click the present icon on the top right corner (looks like a play button) and enjoy the show!
 Make sure you're on the final prototype page and not the assets page!

 Splendid!
-Here's are my interactions in my example design:
+Here are my interactions in my example design:
 ![Final prototype](https://cloud-e1j5bcew3-hack-club-bot.vercel.app/7pasted_image_20230717005112.png)

 Hopefully, your design looks totally unique and different!